edeposit/marcxml_parser/docs/example/example.rst

         ]
     }

-Notice the ``q`` sub-record, qhich was three times in original XML and now is in list.
+Notice the ``q`` sub-record, which was three times in original XML and now is in list.

 This is the reason why most of the getters returns lists and not just simply